Refloow/Refloow-Geo-Forensics/README.md

 2.  **Analyze:** The tool will automatically parse EXIF headers for GPS, camera model, and timestamps.
 3.  **Visualize:** Switch to the Map View to see geographical clusters of where photos were taken.

-## 📜 License
+## 📜 License (community edition)

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project (community edition) is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 This ensures that the tool remains open-source and that any improvements made by the community are shared back with the public.
+This version is made available for individuals, students, researchers, and everyone interested in geo forensics under restrictions of GNU Affero General Public License v3.0 (AGPL-3.0) license

+## 📜 License (Commercial) - For Institutions

+**Enterprise License** exists with Proprietary licensing for government, enterprise, and closed-source commercial deployment is available providing:
+1. AGPL Exemption: Edit, modify, and deploy without sharing your changes.
+2. Keep your intellectual property closed
+3. Internal network deployment rights
+4. Priority dedicated technical support

+To obtain this enterprise license inquire using available contact options for further details and contract:

 ---